mivano/mindbyte.nl/_posts/2018-06-22-global-devops-bootcamp-provisioning-the-workitems.md

   },...]
  ```

-We only needed to run this process ones as the parsing could take time.
+We only needed to run this process once as the parsing could take time.
 My colleague [Rob Bos](https://rajbos.github.io/) hooked up the build and release of our VSTS site containing the challenges and tooling and triggered a process on a change in source code (thus the markdown files) which would result in the tooling parsing the files, checking if there are no missing properties and even provisioning a team project with the just edited challenges repository.
 DevOps to the max!

 ## Provisioning workitems